Andrew-Helmer/pmj-cpp/docs/sample_usage.md

 ## Stratification in More Dimensions

 Christensen et al. describe an offline algorithm to take precomputed 2D PMJ(0,2) sequences and shuffle them to have good stratification in higher dimensions.
 [See Section 11 (Discussion) of their paper](https://graphics.pixar.com/library/ProgressiveMultiJitteredSampling/paper.pdf).

+## Other info

+I'm not really an expert on this stuff, but the aforementioned Discussion section of Christensen et al. may be worth looking at, as well as the [(0,2) Sequence](http://www.pbr-book.org/3ed-2018/Sampling_and_Reconstruction/(0,_2)-Sequence_Sampler.html) section of PBRT.